BitcoinCash1/Bitcoin-Cash-Node/CONTRIBUTING.md

 where possible keep them short, uncomplex and easy to verify.

 Merge requests that refactor the code should not be made by new contributors.
-It requires a certain level of experience to know where the code belongs to and to understand the full ramification (including rebase effort of other open MRs).
+It requires a certain level of experience to know where the code belongs and to understand the full ramification (including rebase effort of other open MRs).

 Trivial merge requests or merge requests that refactor the code with no clear